 Instructions

-- Line two baking sheets with wax paper.
+- Line 2 baking sheets with wax paper.

 - In a large saucepan over medium heat, combine the granulated sugar, milk, butter, and cocoa powder.
-Bring to a roaring boil, while stirring consistently.
+Bring to a roaring boil, while stirring consistently.2 cups granulated sugar, 1/2 cup milk, 8 tablespoons butter, 1/2 cup cocoa powder

 - Boil for one minute while continuing to stir.
-(It is very important that it is at a full boil for one minute.)
+(It is very important that it is at a full boil for one full minute.)
+Stir in the vanilla.1 tablespoon vanilla

 - Using a large spoon, spoon large spoonfuls of the mixture onto the waxed paper.
 Allow to cool completely.
 Eat immediately or store in an airtight container for up to a week.